TypeFunc/uh-mfc/README.md

 To decide what topics to cover and to develop a plan for covering them, we used the table above to derive a simple popularity index for the topics.
-For each topic number n, let ni denote the number of times n appears in the i-th position in some team member's ordered list of topics.
+For each topic number n, let ni denote the number of times n appears in the i-th position in the team members' ordered lists of topics.
 Then the popularity index is computed as follows:

     P(n) = 6*n1 + 5*n2 + 4*n3 + 3*n4 + 2*n5 + 1*n6